San Diego State University

 The Department is well-equipped for both small molecule and macromolecular structure determinations.

-Small molecule work is carried out on a new Bruker X8 APEX X-Ray Diffractometer, featuring
+Small molecule work is carried out on a Bruker X8 APEX X-Ray Diffractometer, featuring

 The SDSU Department of Chemistry & Biochemistry Macromolecular X-ray Crystallography Facility consists of the following: